 Although the majority of problems relating to members benefits are normally the result of misunderstandings or incorrect information and can therefore be dealt with informally, the LGPS Regulations provide a formal complaint procedure known as the Internal Dispute Resolution Procedure (IDRP).
 This formal process consists of two stages, although most of the complaints received are resolved during the first stage.
-More detailed information can be found by going to the Active Members section of the Your Pension Service website at the following web address: http://www.yourpensionservice. org.uk/local_government/index.asp?siteid=5921&p ageid=44218&e=e and downloading the guide entitled 'IDRP Employee's Guide' under the 'Guides, factsheets and forms' section.
+More detailed information can be found by going to the Active Members section of the Your Pension Service website at the following web address: www.yourpensionservice.org. uk/local government/index.asp?siteid=5921&pageid= 44218&e=e and downloading the guide entitled 'IDRP Employee's Guide' under the 'Guides, factsheets and forms' section.
 Alternatively you can contact Your Pension Service by telephoning: 0300 123 6717

-The Fund has undertaken approximately 25,300 contact points with members during 2014/15.
-During the year the Fund had 15 new IDRP appeals, 8 of which were resolved, 7 are under investigation and 1 progressed to the Pensions Ombudsman which is awaiting final adjudication.
+The Fund has undertaken approximately 14,500 contact points with members during 2015/16.
+During the year the Administering Authority had 7 new IDRP appeals, 4 of which were concluded, and 1 has now progressed to the Pensions Ombudsman for final determination.